Y0Coss/docs-fork/pages/web_cloud/web_hosting/access_websites_view/guide.en-gb.md

 Shows the status of the Git integration on the website:

 - Active: The Git repository is connected.
-- Inactive: Git repository is not enabled.
+- Inactive: The Git repository is not enabled.
 - In progress: The Git repository is being configured.
 - Error: An error is detected in the configuration of the Git repository.